Silejonu/bash_loading_animations/README.md

 ![](https://github.com/Silejonu/bash_loading_animations/blob/main/demo.gif)

 ⚠ ***Important note:*** do not copy the raw file from your browser.
 Instead, use `git clone https://github.com/Silejonu/bash_loading_animations` or `wget https://raw.githubusercontent.com/Silejonu/bash_loading_animations/main/bash_loading_animations.sh` to get the script.
-If you don't, **you will have broken animations**, as some non-breaking spaces will be converted into regular spaces.
+If you don't, **you will have broken animations**, as the non-breaking spaces will be converted into regular spaces.

 ## Include a loading animation in your script